Altinn/altinn-studio-docs/content/broker/01. Introduction/_index.en.md

 ## What is Altinn Broker?

 The main use case for Altinn Broker is Managed File Transfer (MFT).
-It facilitates secure transmission of files of any size from one provider to one or more consumers.
-As such, it offers many benefits compared to alternative ad-hoc peer-to-peer file transfer solutions.
+It facilitates secure transmission of files of any size from one sender to one or more recepients.
+As such, it offers many benefits compared to alternative ad-hoc peer-to-peer file transfer solutions typically built on file transfer protocol (FTP), hypertext transfer protocol (HTTP) or secure file transfer protocol (SFTP).

 {{< figure src="./image1.png" title="Figure 1: Main use case of Altinn Broker illustrated.
 File F1 is conveyed from a provider to one or more consumers via intermediate storage" alt="Alt-text">}}